Cheyney University

 Shall have satisfied the general education requirements at the receiving university (in this case, Cheyney University).
 Exceptions may be made for the following, provided that these exceptions do not extend the student’s time to the degree: (a) One signature general education course (up to 3 credits), if applicable; (b) Any prescribed general education course required for the major, if not satisfactorily completed; (c) General education overlays satisfied in advanced courses in the major.
 (PASSHE Transfer policy.)

 Students are encouraged to ask the Cheyney University admissions representative about this policy and about a possible signature course required upon transfer to Cheyney University.
+This benefit is not limited to students who participate in dual admissions.

 Search for Programs